jackyzha0/jackyzha0.github.io/content/thoughts/game design.md

 - Shared goals: The definition and adoption of shared group goals.
 Players work towards those goals via mutual interdependence, and achieve feelings of purpose and meaningfulness.

 Anti-values
-- Individual Toxicity: poorly socialized individuals resort to antisocial behavoiurs in an attempt to put themselves above the group.
+- Individual Toxicity: poorly socialized individuals resort to antisocial behaviours in an attempt to put themselves above the group.
 - Group Toxicity: intergroup friction results in unhealthy interactions
 - Loneliness: sparse relationship networks, we feel this when our social support network fails.
 Loneliness tells us that our current social situation is untenable long term and we should seek out connection with others.